FGPV-VPGF/FGPV-VPGF/README.md

 ## Next Version

 Version 2 / Version 3 is now retired.
-We do not expect any further updates, and a number of the underlying libraries are depreciated as well.
+We do not expect any further updates, and a number of the underlying libraries are deprecated as well.
 New visitors are encouraged to consider [RAMP 4](https://github.com/ramp4-pcar4/ramp4-pcar4).
 Notable changes include:

 - Updating the UI framework from Angular 1 to Vue 3
 - Updating the ESRI Mapping API from v3 to v4